cregox/cregox.github.io/unverified/index.md

 > why unverified? because i'd sure enjoy to be verified, but not in the way it's currently being done.

-## preface
+# preface

-this is basically a blog post about a blot and a post! so meta... ok...
+this is basically a blog post about a blog and a post! so meta... :D

+ok...

 many [blog](/blog) links are broken in this site. this page is about yet another one...